Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/easter-eggventures/play/chicken-colorout/rules/_index.md

 Begin with the start player, then take clockwise turns until done.

-On your turn, either **explore** or **hide an egg**.
+On your turn, you **move the Seeker** and then **hide an egg**.
+Both actions are optional.

-Exploring means you _move_ the Seeker in a straight line to a new tile, and rotate them one quarter turn.
-You may also move them **off board** to "explore".
+Moving means you _move_ the Seeker in a straight line to a new tile OR _rotate_ them one quarter turn.

+You may also move them off board to **"explore"**.
 If so, draw a new tile and place it underneath the Seeker.
+The map may never grow larger than a 5x5 grid.

 Hiding means placing one egg token (of yours) in a free egg slot.
 * You can **never** hide an egg on a tile that the **Seeker is watching**.
-* You must always satisfy the specific requirements written on that tile.
+* You must always satisfy the specific requirement written on that tile (see [Hiding Slots](#slots) below).

-The specific egg type you hide may trigger a consequence or action.
-The starting tile reminds you of this.
+* If you did **not** move this turn, take the special action of the egg you just placed.
+(These are written on the starting tile.)

+@TODO: IMAGE EXAMPLE

 {{% /rules-block %}}

 {{% rules-block id="slots" heading="Hiding Slots" icon="expansion" icontint="red" %}}

-There are 4 different types of requirements that can be on a slot.
-All of them can also be _inverted_, if a red cross shows before them.
+There are 5 different requirements that can be on a slot.
+All of them can also be _inverted_ by a red cross before them.

-There's no need to memorize these; all of this is public information, so just ask around or look up what icons mean as you play.
+There's no need to memorize these.
+All of this is public information, so just ask for reminders as you play.

-* **Egg**: Must play that type of egg
+* **Egg**: Must play that type of egg.
 * **Board**: Must play the type that appears the MOST or the LEAST on the entire map.
-* **Rainbow**: Must play a different type than ones already here
+* **Rainbow**: Must play a different type than ones already here.
-* **Rainbow Arrow**: must play a different type than what's already on neighbor pointed at.
+* **Rainbow Arrow**: Must play a different type than what's already on the neighbor pointed at.
+* **Seeker**: Must play a type of egg that the Seeker can currently see.

 @TODO: List them properly, though a rules-table won't work if we need to display both the POSITIVE and NEGATIVE version, right?

+@TODO: IMAGE EXAMPLE??

+This is just the base game.
 Expansions add more varied requirements.

 {{% /rules-block %}}